Easy Ways to Turn Long-term Catholic Church Visitors into Faithful Parishioners

 Do you see familiar faces in your pews that don’t match to a name on the parish membership roster?
 You’re not alone.
 In recent years, not only are younger generations becoming less religious, but those who are religious are becoming less “rooted” in one particular community (we’ve all heard of the rising of Roamin’ Catholics, those who visit a different church every Sunday).
 A Gallup Poll released in early 2021 reveals that, for the first time ever, less than half of Americans report belonging to one particular worship community — a downward trend that has been steeper for Catholics than for other faiths.

-But our parish communities require that sense of rootedness, and the financial support, that comes with a devoted membership.
-And if you’re seeing the same visitors return again and again, it’s likely that membership may be on their mind.
+Our parish communities require that sense of rootedness, and the financial support, that comes with a devoted membership.
+If you’re seeing the same visitors return again and again, it’s likely that membership may be on their mind.
 If you’re wondering how to turn some of those familiar faces into members of your parish family, here are tips for easy ways to start.

 Provide Brief Education on the Importance of Parish Membership